dmbarbour/wikilon/docs/AwelonLang.md

 A single labeled value represents an element of a variant type.
 A collection of labeled values can model a record.
 A record can double as a switch, allowing conditional selection of an action based on the label of a variant.
 A collection based on a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) could be efficient, avoiding redundant storage and computation on shared prefixes.

 Modeling labels as first-class structures allows for potentially generating new labels in infinite streams, or extending and extracting label prefixes to model routing-like behaviors.

+## Reactive Process Networks

+A weakness of conventional Kahn Process Networks (KPNs) is that they cannot merge asynchronous data from multiple channels.
+There is no record for when messages on one channel arrive relative to messages on other channels.
+This weakness makes it difficult to efficiently integrate KPNs with real-world events.
+Fortunately, this weakness can be solved by adding time to KPNs, while preserving other nice features (determinism, monotonicity).
+Here's how:

+* Every process has an automatic time value.
+* Every message is stamped with the process time.
+* Wires have logical latency, e.g. add 10 to time.
+* Process can only read messages up to its time.
+* Reading returns nothing if no messages at time.
+* Process can explicitly wait on a set of ports.
+* Waiting advances time to next message in set.
+* We can explicitly advance times at input ports.

+The advance of time is driven externally at open input ports, internally via latencies.
+Advancing time at the input port essentially says, "the next message will have *at least* this future time".
+Cyclic wiring with latency permits precise expression of ad-hoc clock-like behaviors.
+Conventional KPN behavior is preserved if we never advance time and use zero latency wiring.
+That is, reads wait until either a message is available OR the upstream process advances past the reader's time, which ever happens first.

+Time stamps and latencies can easily be represented by natural numbers.
+We can usefully normalize times by subtracting the minimum time stamp from all time stamps, such that at least one time stamp in the network description is 0.

+Reactive process networks fill out the remaining expressive gap of KPNs, enabling us to work with asynchronous inputs, merge streams as needed.
+Further, we can now control evaluation 'up to' a given logical time.
+This is very useful for interacting with the real world, and in real-time.

 ## Editable Views